Benjamin-K-Philip/Lattice-Analyzer-/README.md

 ---

 ## Project Sructure  <br>
-While contained in a single Python script, the logical structure mimics a modular project:
+While contained in a single Python code, the logical structure mimics a modular project:

   - **Command Line Interface:** This maps directly to the main() function, which uses the while True loop and input() statements to create an interactive menu for the user.